What Is Data-Driven Marketing & Why Is It Important?

 Starbucks: Brewing Up Customer Loyalty with Data

-This directed method also allows Starbucks to tailor its marketing to deliver offers customers are more likely to act on.
+This directed method also allows Starbucks to tailor its marketing to deliver offers that customers are more likely to act on.

 The Future of Data-Driven Marketing: What’s Next?